 Hospitals are outsourcing brain scan analysis to Indian nationals, so I’d assume those same doctors are qualified to provide treatment too.
-Many foreign doctors are being certified in the U.S. and U.K. so I won’t hesitate to buy a $150 ticket to Mexico City to meet an English speaking doctor.
+Many foreign doctors are being certified in the U.S. and U.K. I won’t hesitate to buy a $150 ticket to Mexico City to meet an English speaking doctor.

 One of my favorite things to do is slow travel which puts me on the road for months at a time.
-I use medical services in every country I visit and pay cash for preventative care or purchase local insurance if I’ll stay put for a while.
+I use medical services in every country and pay cash for preventative care or purchase local insurance if I’ll stay put for a while.

-Every time, I’ve received quality treatment from professional staff.
 I’ll admit it – the first few times, I had unreasonable fears like imagining my foot getting amputated when my original symptoms were a sore throat.
-Of course, nothing like that happened, or else I wouldn’t be writing this article.
+Fortunately, nothing like that happened or I wouldn’t be publishing this article.

 Here’s a short list of health-related experiences I’ve had during travel:

 Affordable Insurance Plans

-In 2018, I traveled in Colombia for 6 months and bought a private health insurance plan from one of the country’s best insurers.
+In 2018, I traveled in Colombia for 6 months and bought a private health insurance plan from one of the country’s top insurers.
 They offered two plans to foreigners:

 Option 1: Provided 100% coverage and $0 deductible for treatment at $90 per month.
 The plan included health, dental, and eyes along with a $10 USD copay.
-Treatments occurring outside of the country had to qualify as emergency treatment.
+Treatment received outside of Colombia had to qualify as an emergency.

-Option 2: At a cost of $120, extended the same full coverage available in Colombia to 9 other Latin American countries as travel insurance lasting three months.
-The three month counter automatically resets upon return to Colombian soil.
+Option 2: At a cost of $120, extended the same full coverage available in Colombia to 9 other Latin American countries as travel insurance lasting 90 days.
+The 90 day counter resets upon return to Colombian soil.

 My favorite part of the plan was the vast amount of in-network health providers available.
 I contacted specialists without needing the insurer’s authorization or a doctor’s referral.

 I used every service possible and didn’t experience any issues.
 My insurance agent gave me his WhatsApp number and assisted me when needed.

-Whenever I deactivate my Colombian insurance, World Nomads or IMG become my preferred travel health insurance providers for emergency coverage.
-At this moment, a zero deductible World Nomads policy costs around $120 and IMG comes in at $43 per month.
+Whenever I deactivate my Colombian insurance, IMG becomes my preferred travel health insurance provider for emergency coverage.
+At this moment a zero deductible IMG policy costs me $43 per month.